cemc-oper/nwpc-workflow-log-collector/README.md

 # nwpc-workflow-log-collector

-Log collectors for workflow log in NWPC.
+Log collectors for workflow tools using in NWPC/CMA.

 Support ecFlow and SMS.
+Note: SMS is deprecated in NWPC/CMA.

 ## Getting started